Profile

 Citation

-Thome, L. and Escobar, B. (2025). <country>: The Scale, Scope, and Composition of Chinese Development Finance.
+Thome, L. and Escobar, B. (2025).
+Zambia: The Scale, Scope, and Composition of Chinese Development Finance.
 Williamsburg, VA: AidData at William & Mary.

 Abstract

-This country profile of Zambia provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Zambia between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Zambia from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $13.9 billion in loan and grant-financed commitments and 245 projects to the Republic of Zambia.
-Breaking with previous administrations, the strong pro-China stance that former President Lungu took when he ascended to office in 2015 led to a sharp increase in new commitments from China, with at least $2 billion in commitments every year between 2016 and 2018—which has since declined since 2019.
+From 2000 to 2022, China directed $13.9 billion in loan and grant-financed commitments for 245 projects in Zambia.
+Breaking with previous administrations, the strong pro-China stance that former President Lungu took when he ascended to office in 2015 was associated with a sharp increase in new commitments from China, with at least $2 billion in new commitments annually from 2016-2018.
+Since 2019, financing has since declined.

 Featured Authors